Cheranga/LetsDoIt/src/ToDo.Api/Readme.md

 > **NOTE:**
 >
-> `LetsDoIt.ToDoApi.BunsenBurner.Tests` contains tests written using `Bunsen Burner`.
+> [Tests using BunsenBurner](../../tests/LetsDoIt.ToDoApi.BunsenBurner.Tests) can be found here.
 >
-> `LetsDoIt.ToDoApi.Tests` contains only a few tests which can be used to compare with `Bunsen Burner`
+> [Tests without using BunsenBurner](../../tests/LetsDoIt.ToDoApi.Tests) can be found here, for you to compare and reference.

 ### References :clap: